 Overdrafts exceeding your Valley Privilege Coverage

->

-> When an overdraft exceeds your predetermined overdraft coverage it may result in returning items such as checks and electronic debits (ACH) to the original payee.
-An NSF fee will be deducted from your account.
+When an overdraft exceeds your predetermined overdraft coverage it may result in returning items such as checks and electronic debits (ACH) to the original payee.
+An NSF fee will be assessed against your account.

->

-> Multiple Checking Accounts
+Multiple Checking Accounts

 If you have multiple accounts, each of your eligible checking accounts can have a Valley Privilege coverage amount assigned to them.
 Valley Privilege overdraft protection can be used after you have first exhausted the available limits in your Valley line of credit, savings or money market accounts.